What Is Safety Transparency in Safety Management Systems

 - Management has the time and resources to maintain positive transparency;

-- Such transparency can be safety maintained; and
+- Such transparency can be safely maintained; and

 - Usually, towards the beginning or end of implementation.

 Letting all employees see most safety issues backfires when management is not able to take the Safety Promotion steps to keep such transparency positive.
-In such events, the safety program can grind to a halt as employees stop reporting issues and/or turn against each other.
+In such events, the SMS implementation's safety performance metrics can grind to a halt as employees stop reporting issues and/or turn against each other.

 A fantastic way to justify your transparency policy is to create a manifesto.
 You might have line items for things like "We are dedicated to having high degree of transparency," or, "We are dedicated to keeping your safety concerns private and safe."
 Here is a manifesto that will be extremely valuable to do this: